imDMG/qBt_SE/README.md

 ## Troubleshooting
 :warning: If the plugin is't installed with a message about the incompatibility of the plugin:
  * check that you added all included files
- * if torrent tracker is't avalaible for you in web - configure the proxy
+ * if torrent tracker is't avalaible for you in web - configure the proxy in *.json file

 All other errors and warnings you can see in log file `*.log`:
   * Windows: `%localappdata%\qBittorrent\logs\`